This post was originally featured on the American Astronomical Society’s Women in Astronomy blog.

 Given PRI’s lofty goals and start-up status, I knew going in that there was a risk the company would fail.
 That risk became reality when the entire PRI staff was laid off in early 2018 due to a funding shortfall.
 The time leading up to the layoffs was incredibly stressful, and then I found myself unemployed without a backup plan.
 Rather than diving into the job search process right away, I took a few months off from employment to travel and decompress, a luxury I’d never had before.

-While I was traipsing through New Zealand, 11 former coworkers founded a systems engineering start-up called Synchronous.
+While I was traipsing through New Zealand, 11 former coworkers founded a systems engineering start-up called First Mode (formerly Synchronous).
 Business was taking off, and I was invited to join the team.
 I had worked with these people at PRI for 2 years, and they knew what I could bring to the table: there was no application or interview.
 Drawing from our diverse expertise, we use the tools of space systems engineering to solve problems in and beyond aerospace.

 One of the joys of working at a startup is the ability to pick your own title.
 I chose “Applied Planetary Scientist” because while I’m not doing research, I’m leveraging my background to bridge the divides between academia & industry and planetary science & NewSpace.
 The role involves a mix of technical project support, project management, and business development (with a sprinkling of “choose your own adventure”).